Diagnosing symplecticity in simulations of high-dimensional Hamiltonian systems: Mathematical preliminaries

 For high-dimensional systems with low regularity, a large number of sample points may be needed.

-The pseudospectral approximation makes an intermediate approximation through a Fourier-Galerkin approximation to the loop integral.
-The error bound on this approximation is very likely sharp (although not proven so).
 For high-regularity loop data, we do not anticipate any other approximation based on equispaced loop samples to converge faster than the Fourier-collocation approach.
 In the low-regularity case, the finite difference approximation of the loop integral converges slowly.
-However, we do not anticipate there being superior approximations based solely on data on an equispaced grid.
-Quadrature rules for integrals of discontinuous data with high-order convergence require a priori knowledge of the location of the discontinuities (e.g.\! as with endpoint corrected methods like Gregory quadrature \cite{fornberg2019improved}).
+For discontinuous data, high-order convergence from equispaced samples is generally not available without additional information about the locations and sizes of the discontinuities.
+Endpoint-corrected or discontinuity-aware quadrature rules can recover higher-order convergence when such information is available, but this is not the setting of the present diagnostic \cite{fornberg2019improved}.
 Generally, we will not know the location of the discontinuities when applying these loop integral approximations in a symplectic diagnostic tool.

-To decide which approximation scheme to use, one requires a priori knowledge of the regularity of the loop parameterization.
-A heuristic for selecting the appropriate loop integral approximation is as follows: for loops with Sobolev regularity $H^r(\mathbb{R}^{2d})$, where $r < 1$, one should use the finite-difference approximation, while, for $r \geq 1$, the pseudospectral approach converges faster.
+To decide which approximation scheme to use, one requires some a priori knowledge of the regularity of the loop parameterization.
+For smooth periodic loops, the pseudospectral approximation is preferred.
+For discontinuous or piecewise smooth loops where jump cells can be identified and omitted, the finite difference approximation is more robust.
+When both estimates are applicable, the pseudospectral rate $N_s^{-\min\{2r-1,r\}}$ should be compared with the first-order finite difference rate.
+In particular, for $r>1$, the pseudospectral estimate is asymptotically faster than first order, while at $r=1$ the two estimates are both first order.

 \begin{remark} These results establish sufficient criteria for convergence.
 If the regularity of a given loop has been ascertained and an appropriate resolution has been used, then it is safe to conclude that the integral approximation may be trusted.
 However, because there may be uncertainty about the regularity of the loop data, and approximations to low-regularity loop integrals may converge slowly, it is frequently helpful to perform a parameter sweep to verify convergence. \end{remark}